What Kind of Damages Can I Claim If I’m In a Car Accident?

 Car accidents can be overwhelming and confusing to deal with, but your lawyer can help you decide what damages to claim for your car accident.
 If the other driver was at fault in the accident and you suffered injuries or damage to your vehicle, you could be eligible to recover a number of damages.

-- If you were injured in the accident, you could claim medical expenses such as ambulance fees, cost of treatment, medical bills, therapy fees, cost of medication and the amount of any medical accessories that you had to pay for out-of-pocket for your injuries
+- If you were injured in the accident, you could claim medical expenses such as ambulance fees, cost of treatment, medical bills, therapy fees, cost of medication, and the amount of any medical accessories that you had to pay for out-of-pocket for your injuries

 - Car accidents can be emotionally painful for everyone involved.
-If you experience any mental or physical distress after an accident, you could be eligible to recover pain and suffering damages in your claim against the at fault driver
+If you experience any mental or physical distress after an accident, you could be eligible to recover pain and suffering damages in your claim against the at-fault driver

-- If you had to pay for repairs for your vehicle that was damages in the car accident or for a rental car while your car was in the shop, you could be eligible to recover any of these out-of-pocket expenses.
+- If you had to pay for repairs for your vehicle that was damaged in the car accident or for a rental car while your car was in the shop, you could be eligible to recover any of these out-of-pocket expenses.
 It’s important to hold onto all receipts or invoices that accompany out-of-pocket expenses that are made on behalf of your car accident for proof of purchase

 - If your injuries from the car accident are serious or severe, you may experience lost wages.
 If you are unable to work because of your injuries from the accident, you could be eligible to recover any lost wages that occurred because of the accident